BuiltonDev/javascript-sdk/README.md

 `new ShareActor({ apiKey, bearerToken, endpoint })`

-Initialises a new instance of `ShareActor` configured with your application `apiKey`, the `bearerToken` token from Auth0 and the endpoint of your choice (generally `https://qa.shareactor.io/` for our QA environment or `https://api.shareactor.io/` for our production one).
+Initialises a new instance of `ShareActor` configured with your application `apiKey`, the `bearerToken` token from Auth0 (optional) and the endpoint of your choice (generally `https://qa.shareactor.io/` for our QA environment or `https://api.shareactor.io/` for our production one).

 - **apiKey {String}**: Your attributed ShareActor API Key.
-- **bearerToken {String}**: Your JSON Web Token (JWT), generally from Auth0.
+- **bearerToken {String}** - *(optional)*: Your JSON Web Token (JWT), generally from Auth0.
 - **endpoint {String}**: The endpoint for the environment of your choice (generally `https://api.shareactor.io/` or `https://qa.shareactor.io/`).

+*Note: Accessing the API without a bearerToken will limit the number of endpoints and information you can access.*

 ### Example (using the [Auth0's Lock library](https://github.com/auth0/lock))